It seems you plan to travel to Seville, Spain, or at least make it one of your vacation destinations. That’s fantastic! Good for you.

 Why should you visit Santa Cruz?

-Imagine you can attend one of the most prestigious Flamenco shows in the world if you book a seat in Santa Cruz’s Museo del Baile theater.
+Imagine you can attend one of the most prestigious Flamenco shows in the world if you book a seat in Santa Cruz’s Museo del Baile theatre.
 Or, if you are a big fan of learning more about the dancers, you can head for a charming museum and exhibition to spend a memorable night.

 Things to Do: